 Miami is the second most populous city in Florida but has one the largest metropolitan areas in the United States.
 It has rich history from its earliest aboriginal ancestors to the strong cultural hispanic and Haitians centres.
 It is a good idea before visiting any city to brush up on the cities culture.
-Therefore, before you stopover in Miami, read through these interesting facts
+Therefore, before you stopover in the city, read through these interesting facts about Miami first.

 1. Miami's name comes from one the word Mayaimi, meaning big water.